UT Tyler Judicial Affairs

 - Modify the decision: This generally involves a modification of sanctions.
-For example, the president may find that the finding should stand, but the sanction should be modified.
+For example, the dean may find that the finding should stand, but the sanction should be modified.

-- Require the original hearing be re-opened: If there is substantial new information to consider, the president may require that the original hearing be re-opened to hear the case in light of the new information.
+- Require the original hearing be reopened: If there is substantial new information to consider, the dean may require that the original hearing be reopened to hear the case in light of the new information.

-- The decision of the president is the final appellate review.
+- The decision of the dean is the final appellate review.